build-on-aws/content/posts/prototyping-and-deploying-a-serverless-python-application-with-aws-application-composer/index.md

 The `get_meetup_data.py` handler function will call the Meetup GraphQL endpoint to retrieve data and store it in the DynamoDB table.
 You can view the code [here](https://github.com/aws-banjo/serverless_meetup_example/blob/main/functions/load_meetup_data.py).

 Next, we can deploy the Lambda Function using the [AWS Serverless Application Model (SAM)](https://aws.amazon.com/serverless/sam/).
 AWS Application Composer already did the hard work of designing the infrastructure components that we need to create, so we can focus on the code so we can have a “push button” deploy.

-We can run the following to deploy the application:
+SAM reads the `template.yaml` file created by AWS Application Composer so we can now run the following to deploy the application:

 ```bash
 sam build